-The Corbett Centre for Prisoner Reintegration has been launched by the Safer Living Foundation.
+The Corbett Centre has been launched by the Safer Living Foundation.
 It aims to support people convicted of a sexual offence to safely reintegrate into the community in order to reduce the number of victims of sexual abuse and harm.

 The Centre is the first of its kind in the UK.
-Through this facility, the SLF will offer practical and emotional, education and training to people with convictions who are trying to live productive and offence-free lives.
+Through this facility, the SLF will offer practical and emotional support, educational opportunities and training to people with convictions who are trying to live productive and offence-free lives.

 Service users will have access to advice on employment, education and housing issues.
 They will also be offered help with social skills to tackle isolation and thereby improve their ability to safely integrate into local community life and provide good citizenship.

 The Corbett Centre has been launched to reduce the number of victims of sexual abuse and harm.
 It hopes to cut serious crime by reducing repeat offending, especially sexual offending, thereby preventing potential victims.